 Michelle Eshkeri (yes, that’s me) is a freelance copywriter and content writer at Let ME Write.
 I have a background in training and facilitating as well as business process improvement and my passion is excellent communications.
 I am a word nerd and a stickler for accurate spelling, punctuation and grammar.
 However, I am only human; if you ever notice an error in my writing, I will be delighted if you point it out.
 I write for other businesses to help them increase their brand awareness and grow their sales.
 This includes blogs, articles, web copy and social media content.
-I can also help with business documents such as processes, policies, presentations, proposals and anything else you can think of that needs to be written down.
-Contact me on email@example.com or 07789 928530.
+I can also help with case studies, e-books, LinkedIn profiles and other marketing assets.
+Contact me on firstname.lastname@example.org or 07789 928530.

 Andrea Georgeou helps you save money on essential household expenditure.
 Who wouldn’t like to spend less on the things that we all need to live?
 Andrea works with clients to help them reduce their utility bills.
 As a Utilities Warehouse distributor, Andrea can compare your current bills for gas, electricity, landline, broadband and mobile phones and very often find you a tidy saving.
 But that’s not all; you can make some extra money yourself by working alongside Andrea in her team.
 To find out more, contact Andrea on email@example.com or 07958 192699.